CarlosTorrijosDev/git-examples/Readme.md

-New content of README on master branch
+New content of README on feature branch